jorgeluispcasta/concrete-quality-data-pipeline/README.md

 The Power BI design and DAX measures are in `powerbi_dashboard/`.

-The dashboard is intentionally not supplied as a `.pbix` because the connection metadata is environment-specific.

 ## Data note

 All company, plant, supplier and production data in this repository are fictional.
 The project is a portfolio reconstruction of a manufacturing analytics use case and does not contain proprietary historical data.